tommeier/bash-publish_to/README.md

  * Enter the branch you wish to publish *from* and run the following command: publish_to <branch you wish to publish to>
- * After viewing the 'git wtf' output that shows status of remote and local branch, and if you're happy with it respond 'y' to push branch.
+ * After viewing the 'git wtf' output that shows status of remote and local branch, and if you're happy with it select the remote you'd like to push to.

 For example (on branch 'dev' wanting to publish to 'master' before pushing live):
 		branch-dev $ publish_to master